Humpback whales in Greenland

 One of Greenland’s biggest summer guests is the humpback whale

 It comes like a migratory bird in the month of May and swims in the larger fjords along the coast until October when it swims back to more southern climes.

 Huge marine mammal of Greenland

-This huge marine mammal is totally protected in the whole of Greenland and over recent decades, the number of humpback whales has steadily increased.
+This huge marine mammal is totally protected in the whole of Greenland.
+Over recent decades, the number of humpback whales has steadily increased.
 Today there is a viable population of about 3,000 individuals in Greenland.

-There is a small increase of a maximum of 30 individuals each year within this population, because a female typically gives birth to a calf every one to three years.
-Gestation takes between 11 and 12 months and the calf stays with its mother for up to a year, drinking 50 litres of its mother’s milk every day.
+There is a small increase of a maximum of 30 individuals each year within this population because a female typically gives birth to a calf every one to three years.
+Gestation takes between 11 and 12 months and the calf stays with its mother for up to a year, drinking 50 liters of its mother’s milk every day.

 A sociable swimmer

 People who travel by water, therefore, have a good chance of meeting a humpback whale.
 In addition, the humpback whale, compared to most other whales, is a really good »tourist whale«.
 It is relatively trusting and does not scare easily if a boat approaches at a moderate speed.

 The humpback whale also has a habit of lifting its tail vertically out of the water before taking a deep dive.
 This is usually accompanied by sighs of satisfaction from tourists and the click of cameras if there is a boat nearby.

 Another behavior trait that makes the humpback whale so popular is that it often spends long periods at the surface, where it can lift its gigantic flippers and create enormous splashes.
 On rare occasions, a humpback whale may even jump right out of the water, but you have to be lucky to experience this.
 It happens when several whales join up to fish together.